 - ½ cup almond flour

 - ½ tsp kosher salt

-- Next, combine oats, nuts, flour, sugar, cinnamon, salt, oil, and maple syrup in a medium bowl.
-Mix everything to combine really well!
-Sprinkle evenly over fruit.
+- Then, combine oats, nuts, flour, sugar, oil, cinnamon, and salt in a small mixing bowl until well combined.
+Spread evenly over the fruit.

 - Finally, bake until the fruit is tender and the topping is browned; 40 to 45 minutes.
 Let cool for 10 minutes before serving!
 You can store this in an airtight container in the fridge for up to 5 days.
 This can also be delicious for breakfast served over some coconut milk yogurt or plain Greek yogurt.